turingschool/career-development-curriculum/module_four/negotiations.md

   -Companies expect you to negotiate, so they will low-ball you at first -This is about having tools to
   -If you're not sure about the offer, bring it to us and see what we think;
+  -You don't have to negotiate but here's the data on students who negotiated and what they were able to get -- LOOK THIS UP; Ian will look at his Slack; Bekah Lundy -- when she was applying at Apto, they were going to offer her $55k and she countered with $70k and got it because they didn't realize that it was market-rate

 **Let's say you're asked the question: "What are your salary expectations?"**

   * **Do not put a number on the table** -- you can't negotiate after showing your cards.
 Instead, say: *"I would love to hear what you're offering for this position so I can have more context for the conversation."*
   * During this discussion, you may be talking with a hiring manager.
 Don’t be offended if they ask you again -- they are just doing what they've been told, and they might not be equipped to go through a negotiation at that time.
 You should still push back about wanting to know more about what is being offered.
   * Again, never give a number.
 If you're filling out an online form, and it expects an answer, it's fine to write in 0 or $1 and mention that you want to have a follow-up discussion (as all salary discussions should be).

+  "I'm brand-new in the industry, here's what market rate is, but I'd like you to evaluate what my skills are worth."
+You're in a better position to evaluate my skills and how you would value my skills and background.

 #### Navigating the Conversation
 Once you've asked for more context and you're given an offer, think about these next steps: